-We were out to dinner with the in-laws one night, with #1 and #2 in tow.
+We were out to dinner with the in-laws, with #1 and #2 in tow.
 My mother-in-law began to tell a hilarious story- at one point, the story involved someone “dealing with this s^&*”.
 Now my mother-in-law is a savvy grandmother, & she was careful to cup her hand around her mouth & whisper the word to us to avoid little ears overhearing.

 Or so we thought.

 Days later, I tucked #1 into bed & prepared to read her a bedtime story.
 I held the book’s cover up, & said, “Do you know what this book is called?”

 HERE’S the book:

 “YES!
 “Little Bear’s First S^&*!”

 Again, a flurry of thoughts crossed my mind:

 - Play it cool.
 Play it co- oh, s^%&!
 I laughed.

 - She can NEVER go to school with other children.
 Ever.